hongirsa/ALR/README.md

 ## Files:
 3_regression_approaches_kate_finalversion_updated.ipynb:  updated version of https://github.com/hongirsa/Sentinel2_ALR/blob/main/code/3_regression_approaches.ipynb

+module: the directory for all files used in the above code, which should be in the same directory for running the code above

 eeALR.js:  the exact above version implemented in Google Earth Engine, the plot components have been removed.

 ## Environment configuration:
-You will need an Anaconda environment configured as:
+### You will need an Anaconda environment configured as:

 Anaconda